 The Role of the Arms

-The hips are important as well; often, I see people struggling to stay close enough to the wall when dyno-ing.
-They jump, ass out, and fly at an angle that sends them back from the wall rather than flush with it.
+The hips are also important; I often see people struggling to stay close enough to the wall when dyno-ing.
+They jump, ass out, and fly at an angle that sends them back from the wall rather than flushes with it.
 You can help with this issue by focusing some mental energy on driving with your hips.
 As you are pulling through and jumping up, drive your hips up and towards the wall.
 This will bring your center of gravity closer to the rock and direct your trajectory closer.